raghmana/raghmana/README.md

-- 👋 Hi, I’m @raghmana
+- Hi, I’m Abdulraghman form Chennai, India
-- 👀 I’m interested in creating awesome UI which user can easily access and enjoy
+- I love to work on User facing products with modern tech stacks.
-- 🌱 I’m currently learning Full stack
+- Helps people to build their idea as full blown product.
-- 💞️ I’m looking to collaborate on more FUll stack projects
+- Team player as well as a Invidual contributor.
-- 📫 You can reach me @ raghman.gem@gmail.com
+- Reach me @ raghman.gem@gmail.com

 <!---
 raghmana/raghmana is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.